Servicerobotics-Ulm/ComponentRepository/ComponentWebots3DCamera/README.md

 ### basePushTimedClient

 *Documentation:*
-<p>Reads periodically the position etc. of the robot (if the camera is mounted on it): CommBasicObjects::CommBaseState
+<p>x Reads periodically the position etc. of the robot (if the camera is mounted on it): CommBasicObjects::CommBaseState
 </p>
 <p> Connect to port <a href="../ComponentWebotsMobileRobot#BaseStateServiceOut">BaseStateServiceOut of ComponentWebotsMobileRobot</a>
 </p>